10 Best Fleece Jackets Reviewed & Compared

 The Keb Fleece features a zippered chest pocket and a hood for outdoors use.
 Unfortunately, there are no hand pockets on this jacket.

 The impeccable fit and quality materials give this jacket a high-end sporty look.
 Additional details such as reinforced G-1000 shoulder panels and leather zipper pulls enhance this style.

-The price on this jacket will range but it retails around $175 to $200 making it one of the most expensive items on this list.
-Buyers forget about the pricetag quickly when they experience the great fit and high quality design and materials.
+The price of this jacket will range but it retails around $175 to $200 making it one of the most expensive items on this list.
+Buyers forget about the price tag quickly when they experience the great fit and high-quality design and materials.
 This is a true performance layer that will keep you warm and wick away moisture but maintains the soft feel of fleece.

 10. Columbia Benton Springs

 2 zippered hand pockets